linuxcodevserver/BlogWriter/README.md

 # BlogWriter
-With this program you can easily post to the linuxcodevblog.
+With this program you can easily post to linuxcodevblog.